-Tesla's Model 3 compact sports sedan is the company's first attempt at a mass-market electric car.
+Tesla's Model 3 compact sports sedan is the California startup's most popular model.
 It is aimed at competitors like the Audi A4 and BMW 3 Series--but unlike those cars, the Tesla doesn't consume a drop of fuel.

-Mid-Range 260 mile range, or Long Range 310 mile range are available.
-We bought a Model 3 with the Long Range battery.
+The driving range spans from 260 to 330 depending on the version.
+We tested a Model 3 with the Long Range battery.
 Our testers found the Model 3 to be fun to drive, thanks to the superb handling and immediate thrust from the electric motor.
-However, the Model 3's distracting controls, overly stiff ride, and uncomfortable rear seat count heavily against it.
+However, the Model 3's distracting controls, overly stiff ride, and uncomfortable rear seat count against it.

 The Model 3 is like other EVs in that it deploys its full torque instantly and rushes off from a dead stop with authority.
 Every prod of the accelerator pedal translates to immediate thrust in near silence.